soverenio/docs/docs/administration/configuring-sensor.md

     | `kafka-exporter` |         `100m` |       `400m` |        `650Mi` |     `1024Mi` |                     `10Gi` |
     | `prometheus`     |          `75m` |        `75m` |        `192Mi` |      `400Mi` |                    `100Mi` |

+    Pods containing `interceptor` and `rpcapd` are deployed as a DaemonSet.
+To estimate the required resources, you will need to multiply the values by the number of nodes.

 === "Data-at-rest (DAR)"